For the past 5 years, I have had the goal of visiting each of the 7 Wonders of the world. Traveling to Peru and seeing Machu Picchu was one of them.

 Get used to walking long distances before embarking.
 The Inca Trail trek is over 3,000 meters in altitude.
 Altitude pills can be the difference between a great trip and a terrible one.

 Plan to spend two to three days staying in Cusco acclimatizing before beginning the trek.
+There are amazing hostels in Cusco that offer a comfy bed so you can start the next day well-rested and read to go.
 You can spend those days sightseeing in and around Cusco as there are plenty of archaeological sites like Nazca.

 You would be greatly remiss if you do not visit Machu Picchu at some point in your life.
 The intricate detail that the Incans put into each and every stone structure is mesmerizing.
 In all my experiences traveling and adventuring, the hike to Machu Picchu along the Inca Trail still stands as my most spectacular.

 What can I say?
 It’s a damn good journey!

 Updated: November 2019 by Ziggy Samuels at Zigz Writes Things.

 Support the site and learn how to travel the world on $10 a day – check out The Broke Backpacker’s bible!

 “Yay for transparency!
 Some of the links in this post are affiliate links.
 This means that if you book your accommodation, buy a book or sort your insurance, we’ll earn a small commission at no extra cost to you.
 We only link to stuff We’ve actually used and never endorse crap.
 Your support helps keep the site going… and us employed… thank you!”

 Nate is avid hiker throughout South America and still considers the Inca Trail hike to be one of the most memorable experiences he has ever had.
 He profiles some of his

 favourite hikes and top gear at liveoutdoorsy.com.